kevinallenbriggs/redisforlosers.github.io/README.md

 	- Maintain, enhance and troubleshoot a custom-built PHP-based web application used to manage the schedule and timecards of all (about 75) library employees.
 	- Develop, deploy and maintain an application which provides all the internal resources needed by staff to manage the library effectively.
 	- Responsible for the administration of 18 servers, both physical and virtual, running a variety of Windows and Linux operating systems.
-	- Solely charged with the configuratio and administration of over 100 patron and staff thin client computers.
+	- Solely charged with the configuration and administration of over 100 patron and staff thin client computers.
 	- Research, select, install, configure and operate Lulzbot TazMini and Taz5 3D printers.
-	- Film and broadcast live recordings of the City of Loveland Planning Commission meetings using HD broadcast-quality audio and visual equipment.
+	- Film and broadcast live recordings of the City of Loveland Planning Commission and City Council meetings using HD broadcast-quality audio and visual equipment.

 - **System Administrator/Customer Support Specialist**, Firefly Digital, Inc. – Lafayette, LA
 *Jun 2014 – Jun 2015*